segmentio/segment-docs/src/connections/destinations/catalog/linkedin-insight-tag/index.md

 ---
-title: LinkedIn Insight Tag
+title: LinkedIn Insight Tag Destination
 ---

 ## Getting Started

 When you enable the LinkedIn Insight Tag destination in Segment, this is what happens:

-- The Segment CDN updates in 5 to 10 minutes.
+- The Segment CDN updates within 45 minutes.
 After that, the Segment snippet asynchronously loads LinkedIn Insight Tag's tracking snippet on your page.
 (If you already had the LinkedIn Insight Tag's snippet installed on your page, you should remove it.)
 - The LinkedIn Insight Tag automatically starts loading the pixel on sites which you load Analytics.js on.

 The LinkedIn Insight Tag Destination doesn't use any Segment API calls (e.g. Identify, Track, etc), so you'll use the site-wide Insight Tag.